 Bank is the lessee Bank is the lessor Over the life of the lease Each lease payment is allocated between the lease liability and interest expense.
 The interest expense is charged to the income statement over the lease period so as to produce a constant periodic rate of interest on the remaining balance of the liability for each period.
 The ROUA is subsequently measured at cost less accumulated depreciation and impairment losses.
 The asset is depreciated over the lease term on a straight-line basis, where ownership is not transferred at the end of the lease term.
 If ownership is transferred at the end of the lease term, the asset is depreciated over the shorter of the lease term or useful life.
 The bank applies IAS 36 to determine whether a ROUA is impaired and accounts for any identified impairment loss.
 Unearned finance income is recognised as interest income over the term of the lease using the effective interest method.
 Finance lease receivables are assessed for impairment in terms of IFRS 9, as set out in the impairment of financial assets policy section 4.2.
 Presentation The lease liability is presented separately in statement of financial position.
 The ROUA's are not presented as a separate line in the statement of financial position, but rather disclosed as ROUA in the property and equipment note.
 The bank regards instalment credit sale agreements as financing transactions and includes the total rentals and instalments receivable, less unearned finance charges, as finance lease receivables presented as part advances in in the consolidated statement of financial position.
 Operating leases For short-term and low value leases, which the bank has defined as all other leases except for property and vehicles leases, the lease payments are recognised as operating expense, spread on a straight-line basis over the term of the lease.
 Assets held under operating leases are included in property and equipment and depreciated - refer to accounting policy 5.1.
 Rental income is recognised as other non- interest revenue on a straight-line basis over the lease term.
-Instalment credit sale agreements where the bank is the lessor The bank regards instalment credit sale agreement total rentals and instalments receivable, less une calculates finance charges using the effective inter- finance charges to interest revenue in proportion to earned finance charges, in advances.
-The bank rest rates as detailed in the contracts and credits
+Instalment credit sale agreements where the bank is the lessor The bank regards instalment credit sale agreements as financing transactions and includes the total rentals and instalments receivable, less unearned finance charges, in advances.
+The bank calculates finance charges using the effective interest rates as detailed in the contracts and credits finance charges to interest revenue in proportion to capital balances outstanding.